LewisAJones/cv-markdown/README.md

 Value: 50 GBP

 ## Invited presentations

+**Methods in Ecology and Evolution: Live!** (2023)
+British Ecological Society, Online workshop
+Oral: Introduction to rphylopic: An R package for fetching, transforming, and visualising PhyloPic silhouettes

 **Department of Palaeontology, University of Vienna, Austria** (2023)
 Oral: Into the palaeoverse: a community-driven R package